misha-slyusarev/followmaze/README.md

 ### Exchange

-Exchange examines message type, from, and to fields, and decides whom this message addressed to.
-It then pass the message down to appropriate queue.
+Exchange examines message *type*, *from*, and *to* fields, and decides whom this message addressed to.
+It then passes the message down to appropriate queue.

 ### Message queue

 Each client connection handles by a Message Queue.
-It's a simple process that waits messages from queue and pass them over to client's socket.
+It's a simple process that awaits messages from a queue and submits them to the client's socket.
+It also knows who was subscribed to the queue by managing a list of followers.

 #### Virtual message queue

-Some of the incoming events ask to subscribe a client to nonexistent subscription (nonexistent client).
+Some of the incoming events ask to subscribe a client to empty subscription (absent client).
 In this case we can spin up a virtual queue to keep common logic of the program untouched.
-Virtual queue is a dummy message queue that keeps list of followers and doesn't connect to any client.
+Virtual queue is a dummy message queue that keeps list of followers and doesn't interact with a client.

 ## Usage